Bixby police identify woman found dead in Washington Irving Park

-BIXBY — Bixby police have released the identity of a woman found dead in a vehicle Sunday night in a local park.
+BIXBY — Bixby police have released the identity of a woman found dead in a vehicle in a park Sunday night and said her husband has been arrested as suspect.

-Kara Nicole Ballard, 40, of the Haskell County town of Whitefield was the victim of the city’s latest homicide, Bixby Police Chief Todd Blish told the Tulsa World on Monday morning.
+Kara Nichole Ballard, 40, of the Haskell County town of Whitefield, was the victim of a homicide, Bixby Police Chief Todd Blish told the Tulsa World on Monday morning.

-Blish said shortly after 10 p.m.
-Sunday, Tulsa Police dispatch received an emergency call from the woman’s daughter and requested that his department attempt to locate a vehicle.
+Blish said that shortly after 10 p.m.
+Sunday, a Tulsa police dispatcher who had received an emergency call from the woman’s daughter requested that the Bixby Police Department attempt to locate a vehicle and check on the woman's welfare.

-Ballard had reportedly called her daughter and told her that she was traveling to meet her husband at a park near the Arkansas River.
+Ballard reportedly had called her daughter and told her she was traveling to meet her husband at a park near the Arkansas River.

 Bixby police found the victim dead inside a red Nissan sedan in Washington Irving Park.